 Punk rock is predicated on quick action, resourcefulness, and shaving off all things expendable.
 In the world of electric guitars, this is the perfect description for the Gibson Les Paul Junior, the Gibson Studio’s leaner cousin.

 Guitars for punk rock rarely come equipped with more basic functions.
-And, this is likely why this is the go-to guitar for people like Billy Joe Armstrong (Green Day).
+And, this is likely why this is the go-to electric guitar for people like Billy Joe Armstrong (Green Day).
 It’s a versatile, no-frills instrument, yet it sounds and looks great.

 The Gibson Firebird was the American company’s attempt at a modernized guitar design.
 This was a new look that the company men hoped would suit the 1970s.
 Instead, it was viewed as something of an oddity upon its release.
+It was the birth of alternative body designs if you will.

 However, while it never threatened to dethrone the Les Paul as the company’s most well-known model, it did attract players seeking that combined the eccentric look, with a familiar quality build.